- About Us

 "Life in A War Zone" App now available to download.

-The FREE App is now accessible on your smart phone or iPad.
+The FREE App is now available for your smart phone or iPad.
 Look for "Civl War Montgomery County" in the Android Market or App Store.
 Use it as a guide to tour the Civil War sites and learn about the history associated with those sites.

 Use a QR Scanner to download the App to your smart phone.